 Bright, friendly, down-to-earth people who are both thinkers and doers.
 Working by your side, as consultants and colleagues, to get the right results.

-Home > Unspun > unspun 26 > Business Intelligence
+Home > unspun > unspun 26 - Cutting to the chase > Business Intelligence

 Thanks to modern technology, there has been an explosion in the volume of data available to businesses.
 So, how can businesses exploit this information to their advantage?
 This is where the need for Business Intelligence comes in.
 For Unilever, the demand for data driven business insights in a fast changing, and increasingly competitive, global environment required a major step change in their information capabilities.